ultraflame4/CDEVRestaurantReview/README.md

 This is a fullstack web development project done for school.

 ## Installation
-I will not go into the details on how to install and run this project, but basically,
 1. Clone the repository
 2. Run `npm install` in the root directory